 inferiorly: palatal processes of the maxill...

 The nasal conchae are long, narrow curled shelves of bone that protrude into the nasal cavity.
-The superior, middle and inferior conchae divide the nasal cavity into three groove-like air passages.
+The superior, middle and inferior conchae divide the nasal cavity into four groove-like air passages.

 Nasal gliomas, also know as nasal glial heterotopia, are a rare congenital lesion composed of dysplastic glial cells which have lost their intracranial connections and present as an extranasal or intranasal mass.